buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 #### Coescheduling
 1. `coescheduling` implement a new queue-sort interface and other methods to let one gang's pods get out of the queue in order as much as possible.
-If a pod failed to be scheduled, the requests that have been successfully scheduled in this round of gang scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in pre-filter check util this scheduling cycle passed.
+If a pod failed to be scheduled, the requests that have been successfully scheduled in this round of gang scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in PreFilter check util this scheduling cycle passed.
 For example, there a gang requires 10 tasks to be scheduled, if first 5 tasks allocated, the 6th task failed to be scheduled, `coescheduling` will roll-back first 5 tasks and ignore the remaining 4 tasks in this gang scheduling cycle. `coescheduling` simply use a global time interval to control the gang scheduling cycle.
 The first defect is that the uniform time interval will cause